neovatar/copycom2deb/README.md

 Creating a package
 ------------------
-Change into the cloned repository and simple start the script:
+Change into the cloned repository and start the script:

     ./build.sh